hyungmogu/udacity-cloud-devops-project-5/README.md

   - will use kompose to convert docker-compose.yml to kubernetes
 - Apply unit testing (In Progress)
 - Apply CI/CD using circleci
+- Making sure this application work in minikube
+- Deploying this app to aws EKS

 ## Setup Instruction